The Alpha Challenge

 Book a 15-minute session with Linda and Hine, the wonderful reading to dog volunteers, at Wanaka Library on (03) 442 0410 or email firstname.lastname@example.org

 Crankworx Hits Wanaka

-Crankworx announce the addition of a Summer Series Festival in New Zealand.
-The multi-stop mountain biking festival will see international and local riders explore the varied terrain of Central Otago, Queenstown and Wānaka!
+Crankworx has announced the addition of a Summer Series in New Zealand!
+This multi-stop mountain biking festival will see international and local riders explore the varied terrain of Central Otago, Queenstown and Wānaka!

 The series will kick off on November 27 and run through December 12.
 Along for the ride are locals, up-and-coming youngsters, and some of the best in the world mixing, mingling, and dropping in.

 - November 27-28: Matangi Station Mountain Bike Park, Alexandra